Azure-Samples/miyagi/docs/labs/02-build-your-own-copilot/README.md

    ```
      http://localhost:<port>
    ```
    Get the port from the logs in the terminal.
-You should see the myagi app running locally.
+You should see the miyagi app running locally.

 ### 2.6 Run recommendation service locally
 1. Open a new terminal: Terminal -> New Terminal (or Ctrl + Shift + `)
-2. Change folder to myagi/services/recommendation-service/dotnet
+2. Change folder to miyagi/services/recommendation-service/dotnet
 3. Run the following command to run the recommendation service locally
     ```
      dotnet build